Cut Your Losses in Large-Vocabulary Language Models: Cut Cross-Entropy

 \xhdr{Vocabulary sorting.} Ideally the vocabulary would be ordered such that all tokens with non-trivial gradients would be contiguously located.
 This reduces the amount of computation wasted by partially populated blocks -- ideally blocks would either be entirely empty (and thus skipped) or entirely populated.
 We heuristically group the non-trivial gradients by ordering the tokens by their average logit.
 Specifically, during the forward pass (described in \cref{sec:lse-forward}) we compute the average logit per token using an atomic addition.
 For the backward pass, we divide the vocabulary dimension $|V|$ into blocks with similar average logit instead of arbitrarily.
 This requires a temporary buffer of size $O(|V|)$, about $1$ MB for the largest vocabularies in contemporary LLMs~\citep{gemma2}.

-Putting all the pieces together, we arrive at forward and backward implementations of cross-entropy that have negligible incremental memory footprint without sacrificing speed.
-Note that in practice, we compute the backward pass of the indexed matrix multiplication in combination with log-sum-exp (\refalg{lse_bck}).
-We subtract $1$ from the softmax $\imat{S}_{i, x_i}$ for all ground-truth tokens $\ivec{x}_1 \ldots \ivec{x}_N$.
+Putting all the pieces together, we arrive at forward and backward implementations of cross-entropy that have a negligible incremental memory footprint without sacrificing speed.
+Note that in practice, we found it to be easier and more memory-efficient to merge the indexed matrix-multiplication backward implementation with the backward pass of the linear-log-sum-exp operator (\refalg{lse_bck}).
+The two operations share much of the computation and memory access pattern, see \refalg{cel_bck}.